Transitions Abroad Home.

 Staying Safe While Traveling Abroad With Your Family

-At the risk of sounding unpatriotic, if you’re traveling overseas with your family, you may want to think twice before advertising the fact that you’re Americans.
-I’m not saying you should necessarily lie and tell everybody you're from Toronto (although I have done that once or twice), but it’s prudent to be sensitive to the political and social attitudes of your chosen destination.
+At the risk of sounding unpatriotic, if you're traveling overseas with your family, it is often prudent to think twice before advertising that you're American during specific periods and in particular countries.
+I'm not saying you should necessarily lie and tell everybody you're from Toronto (although I have done that once or twice).
+Still, it's prudent to be sensitive to your chosen destination's political and social attitudes.
 Staying safe abroad means educating yourselves about your surroundings, taking commonsense precautions, and avoiding unwarranted attention.
-In other words, leave that American flag sweatshirt in the hotel room until you’re sure it won’t invite jeers or worse.
+In other words, especially in recent times, leave that American flag sweatshirt in the hotel room until you're sure it won't invite jeers or worse.

-The American government and its international presence and policies are extremely unpopular in many parts of the world.
-By extension, all Americans are suspect.
+The American government and its international presence and policies are can be unpopular in many parts of the world, believe it or not.
+By extension, all Americans may be suspect.
 Try not to take hostile or suspicious attitudes personally.
 Be friendly and pleasant whenever possible and avoid overtly political discussions with strangers.
-Perhaps your low-key presence will go some way to softening the attitudes of those around you.
-Having kids along immediately makes you more approachable since being a parent gives you something in common.
-Try not to look like tourists and don’t wave your money around.
-Act as if you know where you’re going, dress as much like the locals as possible, and resist the impulse to carry a camera slung around your neck.
-When you’re traveling, it’s much safer to blend in rather than to draw attention to yourselves.
-Squeaky wheels abroad are more likely to get fleeced, than greased.
+Your low-key presence and demonstrated respect for locals may help soften the attitudes.
+Having kids along immediately makes you more approachable since being a parent is often a source of commonality.
+Try not to stand out as tourists when possible, and don't wave your money or electronics around, or have them protruding from khaki or sweatpants.
+Act as if you know where you're going, dress as much like the locals as possible.
+Resist the impulse to carry a camera around your neck, or take endless selfies with your smartphone, especially with selfie sticks.
+It's so much safer to blend in than to draw attention to yourself when traveling, not unlike it is in certain neighborhoods in any big city worldwide.
+Squeaky wheels abroad are more likely to get fleeced than greased.

-One of the toughest things about traveling with younger children is observing basic safety rules without being overly protective.
-There are commonsense ways to protect your kids without staying locked in your hotel room afraid to let them move about.
-The “don’t talk to strangers” rule won’t work during your travels because everyone you meet will be a “stranger.”
-Instead, teach your children to be alert to potentially dangerous or uncomfortable situations by playing the “what if” game.
+One of the most challenging things about traveling with younger children is observing basic safety rules without being overly protective.
+There are common sense ways to protect your kids without staying locked in your hotel room, afraid to let them move about.
+The "don't talk to strangers" rule won't work during your travels because everyone you meet will be a "stranger."
+Instead, teach your children to be alert to potentially dangerous or uncomfortable situations by playing the "what if" game.
 If you get lost, what should you do?
 If someone offers you food or candy, what should you do?
-If someone you don’t know takes your hand and starts walking away with you, what should you do?
-If someone tries to talk to you and you don’t want to, what should you do?
+What should you do if someone you don't know takes your hand and starts walking away with you?
+What should you do if someone tries to talk to you and you don't want to?
 Spin as many scenarios as possible and go over them frequently.
-If something should happen to your child and you’re not around, at least you will have talked about it and given your child some idea of how to handle it.
+If something should happen to your child and you're not around, at least you will have talked about it and given your child some idea of how to handle it.

 If Your Child Gets Lost

-It’s a good bet, especially if you have young children, that despite your safety rules about staying close, somebody is going to get lost at some point during your adventure.
-Kids are kids and they wander away despite your attempts at constant surveillance.
+It's a good bet, especially if you have young children, that despite your safety rules about staying close, somebody will get lost at some point during your adventure.
+Kids are kids, and they wander away despite your attempts at constant surveillance.
 During our 18-month family sabbatical in Mexico, our three-year-old was constantly wandering off.
-We usually spotted him easily: the only platinum blonde head bobbing among a sea of black and brown ones.
-But there were a couple of times we really couldn’t find him and we were beside ourselves with panic.
-There’s almost nothing worse than realizing how ultimately powerless you are to prevent bad things from happening sometimes.
-And it’s very difficult not to imagine the worst.
+We usually spotted him quickly: the only platinum blonde head bobbing among a sea of black and brown ones.
+But there were a couple of times we really couldn't find him, and we were in a panic.
+There's almost nothing worse than realizing how powerless you are to prevent bad things from happening sometimes.
+And it's challenging not to imagine the worst.

 Basic safety precautions include dressing young children in brightly colored clothing to help make them more visible and to allow you to describe them quickly and easily to someone else.
-Learn the words for articles of clothing and colors in the language of the country you’re visiting.
-Put your kids’ names, your telephone number, and an address in your kids’ pocket in case someone gets lost.
-In the event that you do lose one of your kids, try to remain calm and enlist the help of others around you.
+Learn the words for articles of clothing and colors in the language of the country you're visiting.
+Put your kids' names, your telephone numbers, and an address in your kids' pockets in case someone gets lost.
+If you do lose one of your kids, try to remain calm and enlist the help of others around you.
 Everyone really does want to help.

-Regarding safety and older kids, it’s important to trust your own instincts and to teach kids to trust theirs.
-Sometimes you don’t know why, but you just “know” that a specific situation or person doesn’t feel quite right.
+Regarding safety and older kids, it's essential to trust your instincts and teach kids to trust theirs.
+Sometimes, you don't know why, but you "know" that a specific situation or person doesn't feel quite right.
 Our bodies often sense danger before our minds can register what that danger actually is.
 Teach your kids to trust this feeling and to take action, even if it creates an uncomfortable or awkward situation.
-Your family may want to have a special code word (ours was “banana”) if you’re together and someone gets a “feeling” that something isn’t right.
-If this word is used, it means everyone gets up to leave wherever you are immediately.no questions, no discussion.
-Save the discussion for later, when you're all feeling safe.
+Your family may want to have a unique code word (ours was "banana") if you're together and someone gets a "feeling" that something isn't right.
+If this word is used, it means everyone gets up to leave wherever you are immediately.
+No questions, no discussion.
+Save the discussion for later when you're all feeling safe.

-These conversations are important when you’re traveling because your kids are going to be encountering a lot of unfamiliar places, people, and situations.
+These conversations are important when you're traveling because your kids will encounter many unfamiliar places, people, and situations.
 Empower your kids with this information instead of scaring them.
-They may not know what something or someone is supposed to be like and that’s when these “feelings” are usually pretty accurate.
+They may not know what something or someone is supposed to be like, and that's when these "feelings" are usually pretty accurate.

 Our daughter was seven when we arrived in Mexico.
-Over the next year and half her ability to speak Spanish and her sense of independence blossomed.
+Over the next year and a half, her ability to speak Spanish and her sense of independence blossomed.
 She had much more freedom in San Miguel than she ever did back home.
-She took the bus home alone after tutoring, she ran around the neighborhood to buy tortillas, and she often went alone to the papelaria several blocks away to buy school supplies.
-We wanted to help her have realistic expectations about the world and to develop the tools to explore prudently without dampening her enthusiasm for exploration.
-So we talked about a “funny feeling” she might get in her stomach or a strange prickly sensation at her temples or behind her ears.
-We made it clear that she should trust her body even if she wasn’t completely sure there was a problem.
-She knew to shout loudly if someone was bothering her and also how to say, “Help me.
-This person is bothering me…” if she was in a situation where she couldn’t just walk away.
+She took the bus home after tutoring, ran around the neighborhood to buy tortillas, and often went to the papelaria several blocks away to buy school supplies.
+We wanted to help her have realistic expectations about the world and develop the tools to explore prudently without dampening her enthusiasm for exploration.
+So we talked about a "funny feeling" she might get in her stomach or a strange prickly sensation at her temples or behind her ears.
+We made it clear that she should trust her body even if she wasn't entirely sure there was a problem.
+She knew to loudly shout if someone was bothering her and also how to say, "Help me.
+This person is bothering me…" if she was in a situation where she couldn't just walk away.

-We can’t always protect our kids and they’re going to eventually have to learn to negotiate their own paths through the world.
-If our child did encounter a sticky situation, we wanted her to know enough to get out, rather than feel paralyzed by fear, helplessness, or a lack of specific information.
+We can't always protect our kids; they will eventually have to learn to negotiate their own paths.
+If our child did encounter a sticky situation, we wanted her to know enough to get out rather than feel paralyzed by fear, helplessness, or a lack of specific information.

-Being open to meeting people and new situations while also being protective of yourself and your family can be tricky while traveling.
-However traveling safely doesn’t mean walking around fearing the worst.
-It comes down to educating yourselves about your travel destination, using commonsense, discussing your safety concerns with your kids, and teaching everyone to be aware of their surroundings.
+Being open to meeting people and new situations while protecting yourself and your family can be tricky while traveling.
+However, traveling safely doesn't mean walking around, fearing the worst.
+It comes down to educating yourselves about your travel destination, using common sense, discussing your safety concerns with your kids, and teaching everyone to be aware of their surroundings.
 The reality is that most families will never experience a serious safety problem while traveling.
-But if your family does encounter an unfortunate person or situation, talk about it, learn from it, but don’t let an isolated moment of ugliness destroy your family’s remarkable adventure.
+But if your family does encounter an unfortunate person or situation, talk about it and learn from it, but don't let an isolated moment of ugliness destroy your family's remarkable adventure.

 Schooling Abroad: How to Make the Best Choice for Your Children